 For example, as you read this I’m on a flight back home after 7 months on the road.
 I’m ecstatic!
 I can not WAIT to do normal people things like eat a real salad, visit my local library and hug the crap out of all my friends and family.
 It’s going to be wonderful… for awhile at least.

 Inevitably it will happen.
-I’ll see an episode of No Reservations, or a billboard for cheap Europe tours.
+I’ll see an episode of No Reservations, or a billboard with a beach on it.
 I’ll innocently google some far off place and before you know it I’m knee deep into planning imaginary itineraries.
 If it’s really serious I might start pricing some plane tickets, just in case.

 Even worse, I start daydreaming about my past travels, gazing nostalgically at old pictures on Flickr and sighing loudly.
 I’ll order Chinese food and think bitterly how it will never compare with the real and amazing chinese food I used to eat.
 I’ll go to the store and balk at paying $10 for a bottle of wine I could have had in Argentina for $2.50.